Clark-Minor/shark-attack/README.md

-# Shark Graveyard
+# Shark Attack

-A one-player game featuring an octopus and sharks in moving water, where the goal is to protect the octopus from the predatory sharks by moving around and inking them.
+A one-player game featuring an octopus in an octo-shark tank of moving water.
+The goal is to protect the octopus from 8 predatory sharks by moving around and inking them.

 ## Directions